rickylevan/Filetree-visualizer-D3/README.txt

 1. Figure out how D3 dendrograms work.
 2. See how to automate node to run D3 from command line.
 3. Figure out a Python driver to extract required tree structure.

+DONE:
+1. Figured out how to render svg's from node on the command line.

+TODO:
+--> svg tags are unfortunately capitalized.
+They need to be lower case